FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 # Arm

-Now that you know how to make a claw and a roller intake, it is time to learn about a subsystem usually made in conjunction with the two.
-In this lesson, the purpose of the arm subsystem and the basic code to make it run will be gone over.
+Now that you know how to make a claw and a roller intake, we're going to learn about a subsystem usually made in conjunction with the two: the arm.

 ## Overview

 ![FRC 1257's 2019 Robot Arm](img/2019Robot.jpg)

-Above is a picture of the entire robot that Team 1257 made for the 2019 game, Destination Deep Space.
-Our roller intake (the green wheels) are attacked to our arm, which is composed of the two bars that rotate the entire intake up or down via a single motor.
+Above is a picture of the entire robot that Team 1257 made for the 2019 game: Destination Deep Space.
+Our roller intake (the green wheels) are attached to our arm, which is composed of the two bars that rotate the entire intake up or down via a motor.
+In the 2019 game, the arm had to move up and down since we picked balls up off the ground and had to score them in higher up areas.

-### Purpose

-The purpose of the arm is generally to make a subsystem of the robot able to move up or down.
-In the 2019 game, the purpose of the arm was to move the intake to various important positions, such as the ground to pick up cargo balls, or up to score the balls into the various scoring areas.

 ## Subsystem File